The Pre-Raphaelites: Women in the Picture

 - Location: Tullie House, Carlisle

-- Cost: Members from £25 (free annual admission to galleries and exhibitions, plus other benefits); Adult £10 (lasts for 12 months); Children up to 17 years – free
+- Cost: Adult £15 (lasts for 12 months); Children up to 17 years – free; tickets can be purchased online

 - Directions The gallery is close to the town centre and is within walking distance of the rail station and bus route